City Council

 Term Expires December 31, 2027

-External Committee Assignments: Association of Washington Cities (AWC) Statement of Policy Committee, AWC Large City Advisory Committee, Puget Sound Regional Council (PSRC) Executive Board, PSRC Growth Management Planning Board (GMPB), King County Regional Water Quality Committee (RWQC), Sound City Association (SCA) King County Growth Management Planning Council (GMPC) (Caucus Chair), SCA Public Issues Committee (PIC), SCA Nominations Committee, SCA Large City Mayors.
+External Committee Assignments: Association of Washington Cities (AWC) Statement of Policy Committee, AWC Large City Advisory Committee, Puget Sound Regional Council (PSRC) Executive Board, Sound City Association (SCA) King County Growth Management Planning Council (GMPC) (Caucus Chair), SCA Public Issues Committee (PIC), SCA Large City Mayors.

 About Mayor Curtis: Prior to becoming a Councilmember, Curtis served on the City of Kirkland Park Board (appointed in 2015) as Vice Chair, the Houghton Community Council (appointed in 2016), and the Kirkland Housing Strategy Advisory Group (appointed in 2017).

 Curtis attended the University of Washington, graduating with a Bachelor of Arts in Communication and Media Studies.
-She has lived in Kirkland for almost 30 years with her husband, a LWHS grad, and numerous pets.
-Her young adult children have spread their wings and now live in San Francisco, California and Brooklyn, New York.
-She hopes they eventually return the Pacific Northwest.
+She has lived in Kirkland for over 30 years with her husband, a LWHS grad, and numerous pets.
+(Her mother-in-law graduated from LWHS in 1955!)
+Her young adult children now live in Salt Lake City, Utah and Kirkland, Washington.

 Mayor Curtis can be reached at kcurtis@kirklandwa.gov or 425-587-3532.
 For scheduling assistance, please contact Amy Bolen, Executive Assistant, at abolen@kirklandwa.gov, or 425-587-3007.